CoreumFoundation/coreum/x/dex/spec/README.md

 Two types of information are stored in that transient store:
 - state of the sequence number generator - generating incremented number on each request, it starts from 0 on every block
-- orders collected from the transaction in the block
+- orders collected from the transactions in the block

 Considering these, this is the algorithm executed for each incoming order (by the message handler):
 1. for each new incoming order generate new *transient order key*
 2. store the order in the transient store under this key

-This way, orders are returned by their order books, and in the scope of an order book the orders are returned from the first to the last one.
+This way, orders from two related queues (`(tokenA, tokenB)` and `(tokenB, tokenA)`) are mixed together and ordered from the one received first to the one received last.

 ### Executing order matching algorithm

 Order matching algorithm is executed in the end blocker of the DEX module.
 At the moment of its execution all the orders included in a block are present in the transient FIFO queue discussed above.

-The structure of the *transient order key* causes that orders are iterated by the order books, and in the scope of each order book they are iterated in the sequence they accepted by the blockchain.

-Given that, the order matching algorithm might be finally defined.
-The sequence below defines the steps to be executed in the scope of the single order book.
-Whenever new order is fetched from the FIFO queue, not matching the currently processed order book, it means that processing of the previous order book has finished, results should be stored in the persistent store and processing state for the next order book should be initialized.
+The sequence below defines the steps to be executed in the scope of the single pair of corresponding order queues.
+Whenever new order is fetched from the FIFO queue, not matching the currently processed queue pair, it means that processing of that pair has finished, results should be stored in the persistent store and processing state for the next queue tuple should be initialized.

-To be able to read the orders from the persistent store, iterator is created for both order book tables (sell and buy) which iterates over a prefixed store, defined by the *order book side prefix*.
-Algorithm is created in the way, where only one order from persistent store might be required at a time.
+To be able to read the orders from the persistent store, iterator is created for each queue, which iterates over a prefixed store, defined by the *queue prefix*.
+Algorithm is designed in the way, where only one order from persistent store might be required at a time.
 That order is always retrieved by taking the next value from the right iterator.

-Each time order is processed, the order from the other side of the order book is required to check if match is possible.
+Each time order is processed, the order from the other queue is required to check if match is possible.
 That order might already live in the cache (RAM) as a result of the previous processing, or it must be read from the persistent store with one of the iterators described in the previous paragraph.

-The cache is maintained separately for each side of the order book, whenever multiple records must be stored in the cache they must be stored in the same sequence as used in the persistent store: first by price, then by sequence and whenever they are read from the cache, it should be done in this sequence.
-The cache might be imagined as an in-memory working area of the full order book.
+The cache is maintained separately for each queue, whenever multiple records must be stored in the cache they must be stored in the same sequence as used in the persistent store: first by price, then by sequence and whenever they are read from the cache, it should be done in this sequence.
+The cache might be imagined as an in-memory working area of the full queue.

-At the end of the order book processing the diff must be stored in the persistent store, including:
+At the end of the queue pair processing the diff must be stored in the persistent store, including:
 - deleting cleared orders
 - updating amounts in not-fully cleared orders already existing in the persistent store
 - adding not-fully cleared new orders

-Each time order is read from the transient FIFO it might be a sell or buy order, the algorithm for each side is a "mirror" of that defined for the other one.
-They are covered separately, starting with the sell order.
+Each time order is read from the transient FIFO it might belong to `(tokenA, tokenB)` or `(tokenB, tokenA)` queue, the algorithm for each side is a "mirror" of that defined for the other one.
+They are covered separately, starting with the ``(tokenA, tokenB)`.

-Whenever the processing of the new order book starts the initial state is defined as:
+Whenever the processing of the new queue pair starts the initial state is defined as:
-- `isSellStoreEmpty = false`
+- `isTokenATokenBStoreEmpty = false`
-- `isBuyStoreEmpty = false`
+- `isTokenBTokenAStoreEmpty = false`
-- cache for sell table
-- cache for buy table

-This is how the algorithm for a sell order is defined:
+This is how the algorithm is defined for an order related to `(tokenA, tokenB)` queue:
 1. Read the next order from FIFO
-2. As mentioned above we assume that this is a sell order, so the following steps are specific to that scenario
+2. As mentioned above we assume that it belongs to `(tokenA, tokenB)` queue, so the following steps are specific to that scenario
-3. Take the top buy order from the cache.
-If cache is empty and `isBuyStoreEmpty = true` store the order in the cache and go to (1), otherwise take the top buy order from the persistent store.
+3. Take the top order from the cache of `(tokenB, tokenA)` queue.
+If cache is empty and `isTokenBTokenAStoreEmpty = true` store the order in the cache and go to (1), otherwise take the top order from the persistent `(tokenB, tokenA)` queue.
-4. If there are no buy orders (reading failed): store the order in the cache, set `isBuyStoreEmpty = true` and go to (1)
+4. If there are no orders (reading failed): store the order in the cache, set `isTokenBTokenAStoreEmpty = true` and go to (1)
-5. Check if the order matching condition between the sell and buy order is met.
+5. Check if the order matching condition between the orders is met.
 If not, store both orders in cache (if not there yet) and go to (1)
 6. Do the reduction (described separately below)
-7. If any of the orders (at least one for sure) is completely cleared, remove it from the cache and persistent store (if it is present there) and possibly one of the order might not be completely cleared - it must be added/updated in the cache (but not from the persistent store as it still might be cleared later)
+7. If any of the orders (at least one for sure) is completely cleared, remove it from the cache and persistent store (if it is present there), possibly one of the orders might not be completely cleared - it must be added/updated in the cache (but not saved to the persistent store as it still might be cleared later)
-8. If the sell order has been cleared go to (1), if not go to (3)
+8. If the processed order (the one read from FIFO) has been cleared go to (1), if not go to (3)

-This is how the algorithm for a buy order is defined:
+This is how the algorithm is defined for an order related to `(tokenB, tokenA)` queue:
 1. Read the next order from FIFO
-2. As mentioned above we assume that this is a buy order, so the following steps are specific to that scenario
+2. As mentioned above we assume that it belongs to `(tokenB, tokenA)` queue, so the following steps are specific to that scenario
-3. Take the top sell order from the cache.
-If cache is empty and `isSellStoreEmpty = true` store the order in the cache and go to (1), otherwise take the top sell order from the persistent store.
+3. Take the top order from the cache of `(tokenA, tokenB)` queue.
+If cache is empty and `isTokenATokenBStoreEmpty = true` store the order in the cache and go to (1), otherwise take the top order from the persistent `(tokenA, tokenB)` queue.
-4. If there are no sell orders (reading failed): store the order in the cache, set `isSellStoreEmpty = true` and go to (1)
+4. If there are no orders (reading failed): store the order in the cache, set `isTokenATokenBStoreEmpty = true` and go to (1)
-5. Check if the order matching condition between the buy and sell order is met.
+5. Check if the order matching condition between the orders is met.
 If not, store both orders in cache (if not there yet) and go to (1)
 6. Do the reduction (described separately below)
-7. If any of the orders (at least one for sure) is completely cleared, remove it from the cache and persistent store (if it is present there) and possibly one of the order might not be completely cleared - it must be added/updated in the cache (but not from the persistent store as it still might be cleared later)
+7. If any of the orders (at least one for sure) is completely cleared, remove it from the cache and persistent store (if it is present there), possibly one of the orders might not be completely cleared - it must be added/updated in the cache (but not saved to the persistent store as it still might be cleared later)
-8. If the buy order has been cleared go to (1), if not go to (3)
+8. If the processed order (the one read from FIFO) has been cleared go to (1), if not go to (3)

-Checking order matching condition details (5th step):

-Let's quote the order matching condition again: Matching is possible if the price in the first record of sell table is lower than or equal to the price in the first record of buy table.

-Because price is not stored directly in the order it must be computed (and possibly cached).
-The formula is: `executionPrice = order.QuoteTokenAmount / order.BaseTokenAmount`.
-It means that the result must be computed for each order and compared to verify the order matching condition.

-Following simple math we may transform the formula to use multiplication instead of division:

-`orderA.QuoteTokenAmount / orderA.BaseTokenAmount (><=)? orderB.QuoteTokenAmount / orderB.BaseTokenAmount => orderA.QuoteTokenAmount * orderB.BaseTokenAmount (><=)? orderB.QuoteTokenAmount * orderA.BaseTokenAmount`

-all the numbers are positive so inequality never changes the direction.

 Reduction step details (6th step):

-At this point of the algorithm it is known that there are buy and sell orders to be reduced.
+At this point of the algorithm it is known that there are two orders from corresponding queue which might be reduced.
 It is also known which order was created first.
 Keep in mind that during the reduction the price offered by the earlier order must be applied.

 To be continued...